I hate saying “no” to people. In fact, I don’t know anyone who enjoys it.

 Have patience with yourself as you are learning to say no with confidence.
 Saying no may push you out of your comfort zone, but will likely increase your self-confidence with all of your other life decisions.
 While the process will require courage and conviction, learning to say no can be one of the biggest favors you can do for yourself.
 It also benefits others in your life because it helps to create more time, space, and energy for what is really important.

 For most of us, saying no doesn’t come naturally.
 You feel lousy disappointing a colleague, guilty about turning down your boss, and anxious denying a friend’s request.
 You want to be viewed as a ‘go-to person’ — a team player.
 The problem is, agreeing to work on too many assignments and pitching in on too many projects leaves you stretched and stressed.
 Being able to say no is vital to both your success and the success of your organization — but that doesn’t make it any easier to do.

-Because so many people have silently struggled with this for years, I wanted to provide this FREE resource: 20 Ways to Say No With Poise & Grace.
+Because so many people have silently struggled with this for years, I wanted to provide this FREE resource: 20 Ways to Say No to More Work.
 In the free pdf download, I share strategies for saying “no” in a way that’s respectful, productive, and free of guilt.